agiani99/OxMet/README.md

 ## Overview

 The Molecular Hydrogen Analysis App is a computational chemistry tool for analyzing the most energetically favorable hydrogen removal positions in organic molecules.
-This application helps predict potential sites of oxidative metabolism, which is crucial in drug design and metabolic pathway analysis.
+This application helps predict potential sites of oxidative metabolism, which is crucial in drug design and metabolic pathway analysis. it a beta version as it lacks a correction for water accessibility of the hydrogen which I would like to add asap.
+A Pareto best between maximal water accessibility AND minimal energy delta between ground state and radical state should do the magic.
+At the moment only small molecules provide reliable predictions only with energy contributions.

 ## Features